Position

 Responsibilities:

-• Perform routine maintenance and repairs on RVs, including mechanical, electrical, and plumbing systems.
+• Perform routine maintenance and repairs on recreational vehicles, including engines, electrical systems, plumbing, and HVAC systems.

-• Conduct thorough inspections of RVs to identify and address potential problems.
+• Conduct thorough inspections of RVs to identify and address potential issues before they become problems.

 Qualifications

-• High school diploma or equivalent required; vocational training or certification in RV technology is a plus.
+• High school diploma or equivalent required; vocational training or a degree in automotive or RV technology is a plus.

-• Proven experience as an RV Technician or similar role.
+• Proven experience as an RV Technician or similar role, with a strong understanding of RV systems and mechanics.

 Is becoming a RV Technician a good career path?